The Bankrate promise

-Here’s a quick breakdown on these options along with their value compared to other available redemption options.
+Here’s a quick breakdown on these options, along with their value compared to other available redemptions.

 Chase Sapphire, Freedom and Ink cardholders can also redeem rewards with Chase Dining, though those with a Sapphire credit card also have access to the Sapphire Private Dining Series.
 You can use your points toward curated dining experiences, home meal kits and more.
-Redemption values and options vary.
+However, redemption values and options vary.

-Generally, you’ll get 1 cent per point for gift cards, but there are often special promotions where these cards go on sale.
+You’ll typically get one cent per point for gift cards, but there are often special promotions that let you get better values from time to time.
 For example, you might get a $100 gift card for 9,000 points instead of 10,000 points if there’s a 10 percent off sale that week.

 Pay with Points with Amazon.com or PayPal

 Pay with Points lets you redeem your points for purchases made through Amazon.com or PayPal at the checkout screen.
 However, this redemption option is only worth 0.8 cents per point, meaning 100 points add up to 80 cents.

 This is a nice option to have but not necessarily the best way to redeem your points — especially since you can redeem for statement credits at a rate of one cent per point instead.

 You can also use your points towards Apple products like Apple Watches, Airpods, iPhones, iPads, Macs and accessories.
 As long as you have 20 percent of the purchase price in Chase points, you can use cash for the remaining points portion of your purchase.

 Prices at the Apple Store are comparable to the prices on the regular Apple website.
 There are sometimes promotions as well, especially around the holiday season.
 The most recent promotion added 50 percent more value to points redeemed for Apple products, but only if you had the Chase Sapphire Reserve.
 Meanwhile, cardholders with the Chase Sapphire Preferred got 25 percent more value for their points at Apple.